Australian Protectionist Party: Registration, elections and de-registration, 2011–2015

+Right alliance, 2016–present

 In June 2016, APP in Western Australia hosted a public speaking event in Perth featuring Graeme Campbell, whom APP described as "the Father of modern Australian nationalism".
-Campbell was the founder in 1996 of the far-right Australia First Party and had at times been a Labor, One Nation and independent MP.
+Campbell was the founder in 1996 of the far-right Australia First Party and had been a Labor, One Nation and independent MP.

-In October 2016, the Australian Protectionist Party joined with the Australia First Party, Nationalist Alternative, Eureka Youth League, and Hellenic Nationalists of Australia to form the Australian Coalition of Nationalists (ACN).
+In October 2016, the APP joined with the Australian Coalition of Nationalists (ACN), a political group formed by the Australia First Party (AFP) alongside other nationalist organizations such as the Nationalist Alternative (NA), the Eureka Youth League, and the Hellenic Nationalists of Australia (HNA).

-The APP hailed the election of US president Donald Trump, believing this "ushered in a new era".
+The APP hailed the election of United States President Donald Trump, saying it believed this "ushered in a new era".

+The APP has been essentially inactive since 2016, with the only evidence of any activity being the occasional post on its website.

+Ideology

+With an emphasis on Australian nationalism, the party's core ideology centres around protectionism, social conservatism; opposition to immigration, multiculturalism and Islam, and opposition to believed Islamic extremism in Australia.